scottchiefbaker/Arduino-Kodi-Elapsed/README.md

 * 32x8 LED Matrix
 * Arduino to drive the LED Matrix
 * Python and Pyserial installed on Kodi to send data to Arduino
+* Arduino connected to the RPi via USB (for serial connectivity)

 ## Installation